terra-money/docs/docs/Concepts/glossary.md

 ## Terra Station

 Terra's native wallet, swap, governance, and staking platform.
 In Station, you can send, receive, swap, and stake Terra coins.
-You can also participate in governance and read proposals.
+You can also participate in governance and vote on proposals.

+To learn how to install and get started using Terra Station, visit the [Terra Station tutorial](/Tutorials/Get-started/Terra-Station-desktop.md).

+To learn how to use the advanced features of Terra Station, visit the [Terra Station how to guide](/How-to/Terra-Station/Wallet.md).

 ## Terrad